pellcorp/creality-wiki/docs/cartographer_beta.md

 # Cartographer Beta

+!!! danger

+    This is beta software, there is a very high likelihood of damaging your printer, especially if you do not entirely understand what you are doing, so if you are feeling timid, listen to that and use the existing cartographer configuration process!

 The cartographer team is currently beta testing a new version of the klippy extras to replace scanner.py, I have setup a branch of Simple AF to make it easy to give it a try.